doctrine/doctrine-website-sphinx/site/2014/02/21/security_in_doctrine.rst

 ====================

-When using Doctrine in a project it is always a security critical component bcause it talks directly to your database.
+When using Doctrine in a project it is always a security critical component because it talks directly to your database.
 As such security is very important to us.
 In security however, context is important and providing you with query capabilities we have to expose you to the risk of SQL injections.